SARDONYX-sard/awesome-stars/README.md

 ## C

+- [qemu/qemu](https://github.com/qemu/qemu) - Official QEMU mirror.
+Please see http://wiki.qemu.org/Contribute/SubmitAPatch for how to submit changes to QEMU.
+Pull Requests are ignored.
+Please only use release tarballs from the QEMU website.
 - [strongswan/strongswan](https://github.com/strongswan/strongswan) - strongSwan - IPsec-based VPN
 - [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [SinaKarvandi/Hypervisor-From-Scratch](https://github.com/SinaKarvandi/Hypervisor-From-Scratch) - Source code of a multiple series of tutorials about the hypervisor.
 Available at: https://rayanfam.com/tutorials